JessicaKamman/username.github.io/index.md

-## Showcase Jessica Kamman Work and Self Reflection
+## Showcase Jessica Kamman Work, Self Reflection and Work History
 During my tenure at Southern New Hampshire Univeristy I learned all basic coding Practices including Object Oriented Design, Algorithm and Data Structues and the use of Database.
 I also learned the use the follwing programming languages:
 * Java
 * C++